 There is fishing open to everyone on the River Arun which can be walked to across the fields from the house.
 It is not unusual to hook a sea bass on this tidal stretch.

 Where do we start?
-From good pub grub to some very elegant dining; from chic liaisons at Le Zinc or The Muse to scones and cream, fish & chips or really brilliant Chinese, Arundel has everything you could want.
+From good pub grub to some very elegant dining; from chic liaisons to scones and cream, fish & chips or really brilliant Chinese, Arundel has everything you could want.